thomasrbsa/BSA-Framework-for-Secure-Software/README.md

 # How can you contribute?

 BSA has published Version 1.0 of the Framework for Secure Software.
 The Framework is intended to be a living document, to be updated based on ongoing feedback from key stakeholders, including software developers, their customers, and policymakers.
-BSA is eager to receive feedback from the Github community on the scope, substance, and implementation of the Framework.
+BSA is eager to receive feedback from the GitHub community on the scope, substance, and implementation of the Framework.
 Please create an issue or a pull request to participate.

 ![The BSA Framework for Secure Software cover](https://www.bsa.org/images/reports/styles/compression/public/bsasoftwaresecurityframeworkcoverthumb.jpg)